全国2014年4月高等教育自学考试

 C. Six.
 D. Seven.

-24. Which of the following statements about Dam Square is NOT true according to the passage?
+24. Which of the following statements about Dam Square is

 A. Dam Square is a famous shopping center for tourists.